 In short, this is the most common procedure to correct cervical spinal stenosis.
 During a laminectomy, the surgeon will remove all or part of the lamina from the back of the vertebra.
 Sometimes, only a small hole needs to relieve the pressure on the spinal cord.

 For nerves to pass from the spinal cord to the rest of the body, they use the foramen as their passageway.
 In this procedure, the surgeon cuts a small hole in the vertebra to relieve the pressure on the nerves and spin.

 In addition, these surgeries may even be performed using minimally invasive techniques.
-To do this, the surgeon makes a tiny (3 to 15 millimeter) incision and uses specialized instruments to conduct the surgery.
+To do this, the surgeon makes a tiny (3 to 15 millimeter) incision and uses special instruments to conduct the surgery.
 With minimally invasive procedures, doctors normally allow patients to return to their homes the same day after surgery.